lukemorton/uniform/README.md

 and use Uniform if your front end code is also CoffeeScript.

 Use it how you like though.

+## Features

+ - Can build it's own element using a template
+ - Can hook onto existing elements in the DOM
+ - Can delegate events of child elements or directly attach events to itself
+ - Can cache jQuery objects so that you don't have to
+ - Can be used with AMD or simply included in your HTML

 ## Getting a copy